microsoft/FluidFramework/packages/framework/client-logger/external-telemetry/README.md

 ### Telemetry Destinations

-At this time, Azure App Insights is the only available destination for Fluid external telemetry.
+At this time, Azure App Insights is the only available destination for Fluid telemetry.
 Eventually, more destinations will be added.

 ### What is Application Insights?